survivejs/webpack-book/manuscript/loading_assets/02_loader_definitions.md

 }
 ```

 Or you can apply `use` and handle it there.
-The advantage of this approach is that it allows you to set up multiple loaders per match in a readable manner:
+The advantage of this approach is that it allows you to set up multiple loaders per match in a readable manner.
+Since we are using only one loader, wrapping it in an array feels a little too much:

 ```javascript
 {